-Students may take 12 credits from the list below or any other ACC, BUCO, BUEC, BUIA, BUS, COMK, ECFN, ECO, ECPO, FNC, MGT or MKT courses chosen in consultation with the academic advisor.
+Students may take 12 credits from the list below or any other ACC, BUS, ECO, FNC, MGT, MKT or TTM courses (including cross-listed courses) chosen in consultation with the academic advisor.
 At least one three-credit course other than the Capstone Course must be at the 400 level.

 AH 410 Art, Power and Propaganda

-BUEN 307 Writing for Business

 COM 200 Communication and Society

 COM 203 Public Speaking and Presentation

 COM 213 Writing Across the Media

 FDM 100 Introduction to Visual Culture

 FDM 202 Film and Video Production

 FDM 319 Digital Design III: Web Graphics

-FDMK 306 Introduction to the TV Commercial

 IA 202 International Organizations

 IA 360 Special Topics: Model UN

+- IA Special Topics: Model UN 360

-ITL 307 Italian for Business
+- ITL 307 Italian for Business

-MGMK 312 Event Planning, Marketing and Management

-POL 203 An Introduction to Ethics
+- 203 POL An Introduction to Ethics

-POL 304 Ethics and Global Policies
+- POL 304 Ethics and Global Policies

-POL 399 The Kokrobitey Institute: Ghana and West Africa Special Topics